ucielsola/subtis/README.md

 cd subtis && bun install
 ```

-3. Copy and paste environment variables from 1Password to root project folder
+3. Download environment variables from 1Password and paste them to root project folder

+> Or ask for a quick link with time expiration

 4. Run subtis REST API first